On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Introduction

 The structure of the paper is as follows.
 In Section~\ref{sect:extension}, we present the tree-structured MRF with Poisson marginal distributions and discuss its connection with the distributions obtained through the common shock approach.
 In Section~\ref{sect:aggregate}, we perform our first risk management task, evaluating the risk associated to $S$.
-In Section~\ref{sect:allocation}, we perform our second risk management task, allocating that risk to the components of $\boldsymbol{X}$.
-In both sections, we provide results for asymptotic cases of infinitely large portfolios.
+In Section~\ref{sect:allocation}, we perform our second risk management task, allocating that risk to the components of $\boldsymbol{X}$; we also provide results for asymptotic cases of infinitely large portfolios.
+In Section~5, we discuss the MRF's parameters' estimation.
 Section~\ref{sect:data} comprises the application to extreme rainfall data.
-All proofs are relegated to Appendix \ref{sect:proofs}.
+All proofs are relegated to Appendix~\ref{sect:proofs}.
+Section~7 provides concluding remarks.